Healthy Futures Initiative supports youth in making healthy choices for a lifestyle free of alcohol and drug abuse.

 We accomplish this work through a broad coalition of community partners throughout Summit County.

 RFP: Youth Substance-Use Prevention Campaign HFI is seeking proposals for a community outreach and education campaign to reduce and prevent youth substance use and substance abuse.
-View the request for proposals (pdf).
-Proposals are due June 29, 2016.
+View the request for proposals.
+Proposals are due Sept.
+14, 2016.

 Strategies and Projects